AregevDev/AregevDev/README.md

 ### Hi

 My name is Alon, I am a young developer from Israel.
 I am not working on anything significant for now, I just read and mess around.
-I work at an Ice Cream place as a part time job.
 I am on haitus from programming, I feel blocked, unmotivated and incapable of comprehending anything related to CS, while it still interests me a little, I don't know if I could come back to it

 * I am interested in rendering, CG and Ray Tracing 💡
 * I want to learn mathematics ∫